 Our President, Sir David Attenborough is a fantastic ambassador for Butterfly Conservation and continues to support our work.

-Over 297,000 people have taken part in our annual Big Butterfly Count, thanks to sponsorship from B&Q.
+Over 297,000 people have taken part in our annual Big Butterfly Count, the world's biggest survey of butterflies.

 We have persuaded the UK Government to accept butterflies and moths as official biodiversity indicators, and general indicators of the environment and climate change.